jtoy/p6js/README.md

 # p6js
-My experiments with working on a next generation creative coding environment
+My experiments with working on a next generation visual coding environment

+# features
+* tweak colors, just click wherever you see fill and a color picker will pop up
+* underscore javascript library included and can be used instantly

-# experiments
+# features / experiments to be worked on
 * realtime documentation browser
 * live coding
-* tweak colors mode
 * tweak shapes mode

 # TODOS